Backup-Gits/fix-widevine-and-ffmpeg-opera-browser/README.md

-# How to fix widevine and ffmpeg problems in Opera (Linux)
+# How to fix widevine and ffmpeg problems in Opera-Browser (Deb) version on Linux

 ## Prerequisites
   - Chromium-ffmpeg - [here](https://snapcraft.io/chromium-ffmpeg).